Barrage of missiles on Saudi Arabia ramps up Yemen war

 “If they want peace, as we have said to them before, stop your air strikes and we will stop our missiles,” he said.
 “If you continue your air strikes we have a right to defend ourselves by all means available.”

-The war in the Arabian Peninsula’s poorest country, which pits a coalition of Sunni Arab states friendly to the West against a Shi’ite armed movement sympathetic to Iran, has unleashed one of the world’s worst humanitarian crises.
+The war pits a coalition of Sunni Arab states friendly to the West against a Shi’ite armed movement sympathetic to Iran.
 The Houthis control the north of Yemen, including the capital Sanaa.
 Saudi Arabia and its allies have been fighting on behalf of an exiled government with a foothold in the south.

 Khattab Gamal, a 27-year-old Egyptian electrician who lived in the Riyadh house hit by the debris, told Reuters he and his 15 housemates were awoken by loud explosions.